arifhaidari/step_detection_flutter/README.md

 ## Overview

-This Flutter app is designed to detect (predict) and count steps using accelerometer data.
+This Flutter app is designed to detect (predict) and count steps using sensor data.
 The app also visualizes the sensor data in a readable format by applying data downsampling techniques.

 ## Features